JaimeGSandoval/rocks-barbershop/README.md

 # Rock's Barbershop
 Rock's Barbershop isn't just a place to get a haircut or a shave.
-It's the hub of community – where people got together to connect, exchange ideas.
+It's the hub of community – where people got together to connect and exchange ideas.

 ## Live Demo
 Try the live demo at https://rocksbarbershop.netlify.app/